Match-e-be-nash-she-wish Band of Pottawatomi

-The Match-e-be-nash-she-wish Band of Pottawatomi Indians of Michigan is a federally recognized tribe of Potawatomi people in Michigan named for a 19th-century Ojibwe chief.
-They were formerly known as the Gun Lake Band of Grand River Ottawa Indians, the United Nation of Chippewa, Ottawa and Pottawatomi Indians of Michigan, Inc., and the Gun Lake Tribe or Gun Lake Band.
+The Match-e-be-nash-she-wish Band of Pottawatomi is a federally recognized tribe of Potawatomi people in Michigan named for a 19th-century Ojibwe chief.

 They are headquartered in Bradley, Michigan.

+Names

+The tribe was previously known as the Match-e-be-nash-she-wish Band of Pottawatomi Indians of Michigan, the Gun Lake Band of Grand River Ottawa Indians, the United Nation of Chippewa, Ottawa and Pottawatomi Indians of Michigan, Inc., and the Gun Lake Tribe or Gun Lake Band.

 History

 Ancestors of this mixed band belonged to the Ojibwe (Chippewa), Ottawa, and Pottawatomi peoples, who lived around the Great Lakes in what became Canada and the United States.
 The tribes tended to be highly decentralized, with most people living in bands.
 Under pressure and encroachment by Europeans, there were substantial population losses among the tribes, and some of their people moved west into Minnesota.
 Others remained in rural areas of Michigan and Wisconsin.

 They all spoke Algonquian languages, part of a large language family extending from the Atlantic Coast and around the Great Lakes, and had some cultural similarities.
 Original members of the Gun Lake Band were survivors of these three tribes who gathered together in community near Gun Lake, Michigan.